 Term Definition 1 in 100 chance per year flood a flood that has a 1% chance of occurring in any given year within a 100-year cycle.
 5G is the fifth-generation cellular network technology.
-Acceptable solutions means by which a development may achieve the intent of a planning objective or performance outcome.
+Benchmark solutions means by which a development may achieve the intent of a planning objective or performance outcome.
 Acid sulfate soils naturally occurring sediments and soils containing iron sulfides (principally pyrite) or their precursors or oxidation products, whose exposure to oxygen leads to the generation of sulfuric acid (for example, by drainage or excavation).
 Active street frontage ground floor business or retail building street frontage that has direct and level entry and openings allowing physical and visual access that encourages interaction between the inside of the building and the adjoining external areas, including footpaths, road reserves or public spaces.
 Active street frontages support pedestrian safety and amenity and provide an interface between the public and private domain.
 Aerospace the branch of technology and industry concerned with the research, design, manufacture, operation and maintenance of aircraft, space craft, and their components and supporting services.
-Aerotropolis is a metropolitan area whose infrastructure, land-use and economy are centred on the Western Sydney International Airport and includes the outlying corridors, and aviation orientated business and residential development that benefit from each other and their accessibility to the Western Sydney International Airport.
-See Western Sydney Aerotropolis Aerotropolis Core is the central city at the core of the Aerotropolis activity associated with the Airport.
-The combination of uses, activities, development and places are reliant on and complementary to the operation of a global airport.

-Term Definition Agribusiness businesses associated with the production, processing, marketing and distribution of agricultural products, especially at a large and integrated scale.
+Agribusiness businesses associated with the production, processing, marketing and distribution of agricultural products, especially at a large and integrated scale.
 Agriculture is generally associated with traditional primary production.
 It includes the cultivation of land for the growing of crops and breeding of animals.
-Agriport a high-tech food production facility that enables industry collaboration at scale to intensively and sustainably produce fresh value-added high-quality produce and pre-prepared food.
-Amalgamation two or more lots joined to form a single development site.
-Amenity the 'liveability' of a place that makes it pleasant and agreeable for individuals and the community.
+Agriport a high-tech food production facility that enables industry collaboration at scale to intensively and sustainably produce fresh value-added high- quality produce and pre-prepared food.

+Term Definition Amenity the 'liveability' of a place that makes it pleasant and agreeable for individuals and the community.
 Amenity includes, but is not limited to, the enjoyment of sunlight, views, privacy and quiet.
 Ancillary development development that is subordinate or subservient to the dominant purpose for which a site is used or proposed to be used.
 ANEC - Australian Noise Exposure Contours anticipated forecasts of future noise exposure patterns based on indicative flight paths around an airport that constitute the contours.
 ANEF - Australian Noise Exposure Forecast endorsed forecasts of future noise exposure patterns around an airport that constitute the contours on which land use planning authorities base their controls.
 Articulation the architectural treatment of the exterior of a building using the different building elements that make up that part of the building.
 It involves how the building's exterior surfaces, edges, corners and materials unite to give the building its form.
-Asset protection zone a fuel-reduced area surrounding a built asset or structure which provides a buffer zone between a bush fire hazard and an asset.
+Asset Protection Zone a fuel-reduced area surrounding a built asset or structure which provides a buffer zone between a bush fire hazard and an asset.
 The APZ includes a defendable space within which firefighting operations can be carried out.
 The size of the required asset protection zone varies with slope, vegetation and Fire Danger Index (FDI).
 Better Placed an integrated design policy prepared by the NSW Government Architect.
+Blue-green grid an interconnected network of natural and semi-natural landscape elements (sometimes referred to as blue or green infrastructure), including water bodies, urban canopy and open spaces.
+Business incubator a company that helps new and startup companies to develop by providing services such as management training or office space.
+Circular economy a whole-of-system approach that requires accounting of the full cost and life-cycle of materials, which retains the value of materials in the economy for as long as possible, reducing the unsustainable depletion of natural resources and impacts on the environment.